brianrackle/ARsT/README.md

-# ShART
+# ART
-A short Adaptive Radix Tree implementation in Rust
+A Adaptive Radix Tree implementation in Rust